sabinchacko03/pass-sorter-php/README.txt

 --- STEPS TO FOLLOW ---

-1. Copy the folder(or file) to the server path (localhost/ webserver) [only one file is needed to run the application 'index.php']
+- Copy the folder(or file) to the server path (localhost/ webserver)
+- only one file is needed to run the application (index.php)
-2. Go to localhost/pass-sorter-php in the browser
+- Go to localhost/pass-sorter-php in the browser
+- PHP version >= 7 needed to run this application
-3. To check the working example please visit https://sabinchacko.com/pass-sorter-php/
+- To check the working example please visit https://sabinchacko.com/pass-sorter-php/

 --- Complexity of the Algorithm ---
 The Algorithm is having complexity of O(n)